The word “disciple” means “student.” Christian Education is the foundation for all discipleship.

 The Spiritual Education Committee arranges for teachers for the Sunday School classes.
 They order all Christian Education curriculum as well as supplies used in Sunday School.
 This committee also plans the curriculum for Vacation Bible School as well as decorating and purchasing all materials and supplies needed.
 They plan a Lenten learning event for the children every other year as well as planning the Christmas Program each year.
 They also arrange resources for ongoing Bible, book and video studies.

-To join this team, contact Melody Day.
+To join this team, contact David Clark.

 Hanover Presbyterian offers the following Sunday school classes beginning at 9:00 am: